Murder of Susanne Lindholm

-The murder of Susanne Lindholm took place in the early morning hours of 8 August 1976, when Susanne Helene Lindholm, a 25-year-old clerk at Helsinki Airport, was raped and strangled in the cellar of her apartment building at Sofianlehdonkatu 9 B, Käpylä, Helsinki, Finland.
-As of 2021, her murder remains unsolved.
+The murder of Susanne Lindholm took place in the early morning hours of 8 August 1976, when Susanne Lindholm, a 25-year-old clerk at Helsinki Airport, was raped and strangled in the cellar of her apartment building at Sofianlehdonkatu 9 B, Käpylä, Helsinki, Finland.
+The crime received considerable publicity.
+Despite a large volume of clues and a few arrests by the police, the case remains unsolved.
+New investigations started in 2004 also led to an arrest, but there was insufficient evidence of the suspect's guilt.

 Lindholm had spent the previous evening out with her sister and a male acquaintance – first in Haaga, then in a Helsinki nightclub – before ending up at Hotel Hesperia on Mannerheimintie.
 According to eyewitnesses, she was last seen outside the hotel at about 3:00 a.m., after which she walked to Helsinginkatu on foot.
-It is unknown whether Lindholm travelled to her apartment building, located about four kilometers from the hotel, on foot or by car.
+It is unknown whether Lindholm travelled to her apartment building, located about four kilometres from the hotel, on foot or by car.
 On 8 August, at 1:30 p.m., a tenant found her body in a cellar of the apartment building.

-The crime received considerable publicity.
-Despite a large volume of clues and a few arrests by the police, the case remains unsolved.
-New investigations started in 2004 also led to an arrest, but there was insufficient evidence of the suspect's guilt.

-Evening events
+Events

-Susanne Helene Lindholm (born December 9, 1950) a baggage handler in the Helsinki Airport, had lived with her parents and siblings in an apartment at Sofianlehdonkatu 9 B, Käpylä, Helsinki, since 1960.
+Susanne Helene Lindholm (born 9 December 1950) a baggage handler at Helsinki Airport, had lived with her parents and siblings in an apartment at Sofianlehdonkatu 9 B, Käpylä, Helsinki, since 1960.
 On the evening of 7 August 1976, Lindholm decided to spend the evening out.
 As none of her colleagues wanted to join her, Lindholm asked a male friend in Haaga to give her a ride to western Helsinki.

 Lindholm started out her evening with her sister Camilla at a hotel in Haaga after 10:00 p.m.
 From there, the sisters went to the Helsinki Club, located on Mannerheimintie in the Helsinki city centre, where Susanne met a Norwegian man (b.
 1947) who was on a business trip in Finland.
-Susanne and the man left the Helsinki Club and went to his room at Hotel Hesperia, while Camilla left them to their own at the Helsinki Railway Square at 1:20 a.m. and took the last bus back to Käpylä.
+Susanne and the man left the Helsinki Club and went to his room at Hotel Hesperia, while Camilla left them on their own at the Helsinki Railway Square at 1:20 a.m. and took the last bus back to Käpylä.
 At Hotel Hesperia, Susanne briefly shared whiskey with the Norwegian man before deciding to go home at 3:00 a.m.
 Although she refused to bring the man home with her, they exchanged phone numbers and arranged a date for the next day.